Your Down Payment

 Down payment requirements for FHA mortgages are lower than those for conventional mortgages, although these loans have average interest rates.
 The down payment may be as low as three percent while the closing costs could be included in the mortgage.

 VA loans are guaranteed by the U.S. Department of Veterans Affairs.
 Service persons and veterans can receive a VA loan, which typically offers a competitive fixed interest rate, no down payment, and limited closing costs.
 While it's true that the loans are not actually issued by the VA, the department certifies applicants by issuing eligibility certificates.

 A piggy-back loan is a second mortgage that closes along with the first.
 Most of the time, the first mortgage covers 80% of the cost of the home and the "piggyback" funds 10%.
 The homebuyer pays the remaining 10%, rather than having to pull together the usual 20% down payment.

 - Carry-Back loans

-The feeling of accomplishment will be the same, no matter how you manage to get together your down payment.
-Your new home will be your reward!
+The feeling of accomplishment will be the same, no matter how you manage to come up with your down payment.
+Your new home will be worth it!